HeeditZ/rbxui/README.md

 1. Hover a layer row and click the up/down chevrons that appear on the right side.
 2. Grab the grip handle on the left of a row and drag it onto another row to swap their positions.

+The eye icon on each layer row toggles visibility.
+When hidden, the element fades on the canvas and the generated code includes `Visible = false`.

 ---